5-on-5: Should Spurs trade Aldridge? Make more moves?

 Should the Spurs look to trade Aldridge?
 Maybe.
 For the most part, the Spurs have been pleased with what they've gotten from Aldridge over the past two seasons (with 128 regular-season wins).
 But it's time for San Antonio to decide the brand of ball it wants to play moving forward.
 With Leonard and Aldridge, the Spurs have become more of an isolation team instead of playing "the beautiful game" of years past.
 If the Spurs want to get back to that style of ball, then yes, they should look to move Aldridge, as plenty of teams would be interested.

 Jeremias Engelmann, ESPN Insider:?It depends on what they'd get.
-Aldridge wasn't great this season -- he ranked as the 28th-best power forward in Real Plus-Minus (RPM) -- and he makes the most money on the Spurs.
+Aldridge wasn't great this season -- he was the 28th-ranked power forward in real plus-minus (RPM) -- and he makes the most money on the Spurs.
 Problem is, I don't really see any team being interested in trading for a 32-year-old who shoots primarily long 2-pointers, makes more than $20 million a year and plays average defense.

 Kevin Pelton, ESPN Insider:?Fiction.
 I'm not totally clear what the market would look like for Aldridge this summer.
 The same reasons the Spurs would consider trading him -- his age and declining production -- might also make other suitors wary.
 Unless San Antonio can land a star free agent who would better complement Kawhi Leonard and needs to clear salary, I don't see much point to trading Aldridge for minimal return.